apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

     - empty bytes (10 bytes): reserved for future use.

 - second part of the header is a variable list of references to external segments.
-  Here there will be a list of the UUIDs, matching the number of references specified in the first part of the header.
+  Here there will be a list of UUIDs - one per referenced segment - matching the number of references specified in the first part of the header.

 - the third and last part of the header consists of a list of record header entries, matching the number of records specified in the first part of the